On convergence and optimality of maximum-likelihood APA: ML-APA: Online MLE for adaptive filtering

-To compute the confidence parameter at time $t$, one needs to have access to the misalignment at time $t$, i.e., $\|\wv_t-\wv^*\|^2$, which is obviously not available in practice.
-That is why we refer to this algorithm as ``genie-aided''.
-However, as explained in Section \ref{sec:simulations}, this quantity can be estimated reasonably well in practice.
-In particular, the ``delay and extrapolation'' approach \cite{hansler2005acoustic} enables us to estimate the misalignment with only marginal loss of performance compared with the genie-aided version, especially for $P>2$.
-Pseudo-code for the GA-OBML algorithm is provided in Algorithm \ref{alg:ga-obml} .
+To compute the MNR at time $t$, one needs to have access to the misalignment at time $t$, i.e., $\|\wv_t-\wv^*\|^2$, which is obviously not available in practice.
+That is why we will refer to this version of the algorithm as ``oracle-aided' ML-APA, or OA-ML-APA.
+However, as explained in Section \ref{sec:simulations}, MNR can be estimated reasonably well in practice.
+In particular, the ``delay and extrapolation'' approach \cite{hansler2005acoustic} enables us to estimate the misalignment with only marginal loss of performance compared with the oracle-aided version in some example scenarios with dynamic channel changes.
+Pseudo-code for the OA-ML-APA algorithm is provided in Algorithm \ref{alg:ga-obml} .

-Some intuitive insight into the GA-OBML algorithm can be obtained by considering different ranges of the confidence parameter $c_t$.
+Some intuitive insight into the ML-APA algorithm can be obtained by considering different ranges of the MNR ($c_t$).
 During initial steps, $\|\wv_t-\wv^*\|^2$ is large and therefore $c_t$ is large as well.
-In this case, GA-OBML behaves more like standard APA with aggressive step size $\mu = 1$ and small regularization $\delta$.
-As time proceeds and the misalignment error becomes small, the confidence parameter $c_t$ becomes small as well.
-In that case, GA-OBML becomes more conservative and its update rule becomes similar to block LMS with a very small step size $\mu = c_t$.
-That is, we have approximately $\wv_{t+1} = \wv_t + c_t X_t \left( \yv_t - X_t^T \wv_t \right) $.
-Therefore, in summary, by setting the confidence parameter as \eqref{eq:def-ct}, GA-OBML is able to perform a soft transition between APA and block-LMS, depending on the current ratio of misalignment and noise.
+In this case, ML-APA behaves more like standard APA with aggressive step size $\mu = 1$ and small regularization $\delta$.
+As time proceeds and the misalignment error becomes small, the MNR $c_t$ becomes small as well.
+In that case, ML-APA becomes more conservative and its update rule becomes similar to block LMS with a very small step size $\mu = c_t$.
+That is, we have approximately $\wv_{t+P} = \wv_t + c_t X_t \left( \yv_t - X_t^T \wv_t \right) $.
+Therefore, in summary, by setting the MNR as \eqref{eq:def-ct}, ML-APA is able to perform a soft transition between APA and block-LMS, depending on the current ratio of misalignment and noise.